 6. Freedom to Flourish: so more students know Freedom Lives and they have Freedom to Flourish because of liberty and rights and learn best practices for how plus a plan for life to take action to develop capacity and commitment for fulfilling callings and choices.

 III.
-Place for people to plan, work, grow, renew
+Place for people to plan, work, grow, renew with rescued animals

 7. Farm and Ranch: so more people seeking to plan, improve, renew, or make comebacks have a unique place to use to think, plan, and implement to improve results and habits–with plants and nature plus animals needing sanctuary, adding an action component, supported by coaching.

 - Advise Leaders to boost awareness and action: inform leaders in schools, colleges, government, foundations, education, and youth development organizations of opportunities and gaps, action needed, and support those who care with advice, resources, and service.

 - Research and Development of Publications and Presentations to provide at events and online as resources primarily to educational leaders and teachers, human services organizations, mentors, and motivated citizens.